Restoration comedy: First actresses

 Restoration comedy was strongly influenced by the first professional actresses.
-Before the closing of the theatres, all female roles had been taken by boy players and the predominantly male audiences of the 1660s and 1670s were curious, censorious and delighted at the novelty of seeing real women engage in risqué repartee and take part in physical seduction scenes.
+Before the closing of the theatres, all female roles had been taken by boy players.
+The predominantly male audiences of the 1660s and 1670s were curious, censorious and delighted at the novelty of seeing real women engage in risqué repartee and take part in physical seduction scenes.
 Samuel Pepys refers many times in his diary to visiting the playhouse to watch or re-watch performances by particular actresses and to his enjoyment of these.

-Daringly suggestive comedy scenes involving women became especially common, although of course Restoration actresses were, just like male actors, expected to do justice to all kinds and moods of plays.
-(Their role in the development of Restoration tragedy is also important, compare She-tragedy.)
+Daringly suggestive comedy scenes involving women became especially common, although Restoration actresses were, just like male actors, expected to do justice to all kinds and moods of plays.
+Their role in the development of Restoration tragedy is also important, compare She-tragedy.

-A speciality introduced almost as early as actresses was the breeches role – an actress appearing in male clothes (breeches of tight-fitting knee-length pants, the standard male garment of the time), for instance to play a witty heroine who disguises herself as a boy to hide or to engage in escapades disallowed to girls.
+A speciality introduced almost as early as actresses was the breeches role – an actress appearing in male clothes, breeches of tight-fitting knee-length pants, the standard male garment of the time.
+For instance, to play a witty heroine who disguises herself as a boy to hide or to engage in escapades disallowed to girls.
 A quarter of the plays produced on the London stage between 1660 and 1700 contained breeches roles.
 Women playing them behaved with the freedom society allowed to men.

 Some feminist critics such as Jacqueline Pearson saw them as subverting conventional gender roles and empowering female members of the audience.
 Elizabeth Howe has objected that the male disguise, when studied in relation to play texts, prologues, and epilogues, comes out as "little more than yet another means of displaying the actress as a sexual object" to male patrons, by showing off her body, normally hidden by a skirt, outlined by the male outfit."

-Successful Restoration actresses included Charles II's mistress Nell Gwyn, the tragedienne Elizabeth Barry, famous for an ability to "move the passions" and make whole audiences cry, the 1690s comedian Anne Bracegirdle, and Susanna Mountfort (Susanna Verbruggen), who had many roles written specially for her in the 1680s and 1690s.
+Successful Restoration actresses included Charles II's mistress Nell Gwyn, the tragedienne Elizabeth Barry, famous for an ability to "move the passions" and make whole audiences cry, and the 1690s comedian Anne Bracegirdle.
+Susanna Mountfort (Susanna Verbruggen), had many roles written specially for her in the 1680s and 1690s.
 Letters and memoirs of the period show men and women in the audience relishing Mountfort's swaggering, roistering impersonations of young women breeched to enjoy the social and sexual freedom of male Restoration rakes.